hexojs/site/source/docs/index.md

 ## Installation

-It only takes few minutes to set up Hexo.
+It only takes a few minutes to set up Hexo.
 If you encounter a problem and can't find the solution here, please [submit a GitHub issue](https://github.com/hexojs/hexo/issues) and I'll try to solve it.

 ### Requirements